howonlee/howonlee.github.io/_posts/2019-11-09-Heap%20Search%20Is%20NP%20Complete.md

 The bottom layer of the heap contains `O(2^N)` nodes, where `N` is the number of layers in the heap, or alternately the number of members of the multiset.

 Edit Nov 9 2019: Folks have been thinking that this means that it's not a polytime reduction.
-We are reducing the results of the subset sum to the results of the search only, so you don't necessarily have to instantiate this whole bottom layer.
+You don't necessarily need to instantiate a tree to search on it.

 The problem of subset sum reduces to searching for `Q` in the leaf nodes of the heap, because each member of the bottom layer corresponds to a possible subset, with the value of the sum of that subset, and they enumerate the possible subsets.